3 Useful Exercises for People with Knee Pain

 These three moves will develop strength and flexibility in your hips, core, and upper-body.
 That strength will not only be effective for fat loss, but it will offer more support in aiding your knees in the future.
 Thus, they won’t carry the sole responsibility of supporting your every movement as you gain muscle tone.

 Remember though…stop your workout immediately if you feel any twinges of knee pain.
-Even if your doctor gave you the go-ahead to workout, she probably advised you to take it slowly Right?
+Even if your doctor gave you the go-ahead to work out, she probably advised you to take it slowly, right?

 1 – Fly Like Superman